sreehariX/sarcv2/README.md

 ## How It Works

 1. **User Interaction**: The user interacts with the "Ask Saras AI" button which is located on the bottom right and then a chatbot will appear on the website.
-2. **Query Processing**: The frontend sends the user's query to the backend API hosted on AWS EC2.
+2. **Query Processing**: The frontend sends the user's query to the backend API hosted on Microsoft Azure.
 3. **Vector Search**: The backend uses ChromaDB to search for the top 5 most relevant FAQs based on query embeddings generated using the SentenceTransformer model.
 4. **Response**: The top 5 FAQs are sent to the frontend, which displays the top 3 to the user.